Pages

 All too soon, it was time to go, and we returned to Honolulu to be dropped off at the ship.
 Although the Pride of America is almost 20 years old, it feels like most of the NCL ships I have cruised on.
 Yet, this ship is different from all other ships in their fleet, as it is both American flagged and American staffed.

 Unlike NCL's other ships, this ship is designed to ooze Americana whenever possible.
 Behind the grand staircase, one will find an obelisk similar to the Washington Monument.
 In front is the Great Seal of the United States.
 On most NCL ships, the casual dining area is "The Local" or "O'Sheehan's".
 On this ship, it's the Cadillac Diner, with posters advertising an Elvis Presley picture adorning one wall, along with booths arranged to resemble a stretched out 1950's car.
 Even the specialty restaurants are not immune from "Americanization".
-On this ship, Cagney's (NCL's Ssteakhouse) is adorned with many pictures of Jimmy Cagney.
+On this ship, Cagney's (NCL's Steakhouse) is adorned with many pictures of Jimmy Cagney.
 And Le Bistro (NCL's French Restaurant) has been renamed "Jefferson's Bistro" and adorned with pictures that would be right at home in Monticello.

 After taking care of business with the shore excursions desk and making my final two restaurant reservations, it was time for me to get comfortable for my first night on the ship.